 1 What is the most important decision I need to make before embarking on a transplant?

 That is an easy one to answer – your choice of surgeon is the most important consideration.
 You need to pick one who is respected in the cosmetic surgery industry and who is a member of a recognised trade body.
 The British Association of Hair Restoration Surgery (BAHRS) recognises all the most respected surgeons in the UK.
 If your surgeon is a member of a body such as this, you are in safe hands.
 Dr Shahmalak is a BAHRS member.
 Be very wary of any clinic which is not a member.
 They may well be run by salespeople who put generating business before the best interests of their patients.

 This is one of the big fears that patients have prior to surgery.
 No surgery is not without any element of pain – whether that be the administering of the anaesthetic or recovery post-surgery when there can be mild swelling.
 We can report the experience of most patients at Crown Clinic who tend to watch TV during their procedures on the screen we have in our operating theatre.
 Some are so relaxed they fall asleep during the treatment.

 3 How noticeable will the scarring be?

-Around 80% of patients opt for a FUE procedure.
+Around 80% of patients opt for an FUE procedure.
 This is where individual hair grafts are removed from the back and sides of the scalp and replanted in the balding areas.
-FUE patients have noticeable red pin pricks where the donor hair is harvested and the transplanted hair is replanted for a few days after the procedure.
+FUE patients have noticeable red pinpricks where the donor’s hair is harvested and the transplanted hair is replanted for a few days after the procedure.
 There is no noticeable scarring beyond that.
 The minimal scarring effects is why FUE has far overtaken FUT as the most popular form of hair transplantation in the last five years.

-4 Do patients like to have the same procedures of celebrities like Wayne Rooney and Calum Best who have both had hair transplants?
+4 Do patients like to have the same procedures as celebrities like Wayne Rooney and Calum Best who have both had hair transplants?

 5 How long before the signs of growth are visible?